volodya-lombrozo/newsman/docs/do-you-trust-me.md

 And yes.
 This post was written with help of AI as well.
 I fixed many grammar and spelling mistakes.
 Structured this text and even drow an image in this article.
 So, it seems I trust them.

+We will read more, a write less?
+More refactoring?